theCalcaholic/ncp-test-automation/README.md

 *This repository provides a set of tools and configuration to simplify testing any version of ncp (for non-docker instances).*

+**Disclaimer**: *This project is still in a very early stage and might contain bugs and lack polish.
+You have been warned :)*

 # Requirements

 1. Python 3.5+ and virtualenv installed in your system